ipld/specs/selectors/selectors.md

 Selector types
 --------------

-### CID Selector

-Selects a single CID.

 ### Path Selector

 Selects a single path segment.

-### Array Selector
+### Array Selectors

+There's three selectors that operate on arrays:

+ - Array All Selector: selects all items of an array
+ - Array Slice Selector: selects a given range of an array
-Selects a slice or single item of an array of items.
+ - Array Position Selector: selects a single element from an array

+### Map All Selector

+Selects all elements of a map structure.

 ### Recursive Selector